 Once you’ve finished adding the streamers, attach the jaws and eyes in place using glue too.
 Then cut a small hole or slit into the top of the jaw to attach a ribbon (cord or twine work well too) to open and close the mouth easily.

 Now it’s time to add some yummy treats to your pull-string shark piñata.
-We found these bags of Swedish Fish on the Ibotta app when we went shopping which was perfect, but I also grabbed a family variety box of snacks (like Rice Krispies treats, mini Pringles can, and crackers) as well.
+We found these bags of Swedish Fish when we went shopping which was perfect, but I also grabbed a family variety box of snacks (like Rice Krispies treats, mini Pringles can, and crackers) as well.
 These are perfect to put inside your shark for a movie night.

-Whether you are online shopping or shopping in-store make sure to check the Ibotta app for cash back savings.
-We saved so much on this shopping trip alone, and the kids will have a blast with these shark piñatas filled with movie night snacks.
+We saved so much on this shopping trip with some smart coupon use, and the kids will have a blast with these shark piñatas filled with movie night snacks.